+press' in the presence of lever), the dispenser becomes yellow, the rat approaches it and consumes the corresponding food (s{fA}) .
+The food consumption activates the internal hedonic representation of food in Amg (amg{fA}) and hence the neurons in VTA/SNpc with the consequent release of DA in PUT.
+This drives the learning of the cortex-putamen instrumental pathway.
 The effect of these events is that after a few learning trials the model learns to reliably and fastly perform the action which is appropriate to the current context.
-The progress of learning can be seen in terms of the increase of PUT's votes for the press lever action (put{lev}) in the trials in which the lever is present and in terms of the increase of the regularity of the peaks of the food A amygdala neurons (amg{fA}) , of the DA release in VTA-SNpc (vta - SNpc), and of the trials' duration.
+The progress of learning can be seen in terms of: (a) the increase of PUT's votes for the press lever action (put{lev}) in the trials in which the lever is present; (b) the increase of the regularity of the peaks of the food A amygdala neurons (amg{fA}) ; (c) the DA release in VTA-SNpc (vta - SNpc).

-When the instrumental S-R association begins to be formed due to the instrumental learning process. the vision of the neutral stimuli of the lever starts to be reliably followed, within a relatively small time interval, by the food perception and the consequent DA release.
+When instrumental S-R associations begin form due to instrumental learning, the vision of the neutral stimuli of the lever (s{lev}, amg{lev}) starts to be reliably followed, within a relatively small time interval, by the food perception (s{fA}) and the consequent DA release (da).
 This contingency and the DA signal allow the Pavlovian learning taking place within Amg to 'take off' and form S-S associations between the lever and Amg's food A representation.
-This is evident from the fact that after a few successful trials the amg{fA} neuron's activation does not show only a peak when the food A is delivered, but is preactivated by the simple presence of the lever: this demonstrates the acquired link between the unconditioned (food) and the conditioned (lever) stimuli.
-The pre-activation of the amg{fA} neuron due to the perception of the conditioned stimulus is responsible of the early DA release in the VTA-SNpc, which anticipates the future delivery of the reward and which constitutes a very important and well-known phenomenon in real animals (Schultz, 2002).

-The last important learning phenomenon takes place in the amg-NAc pathway.
-The rat's consumption of food A activates both Amg's hedonic representation of it (amg{fA}) and, via the , the VTA-SNpc, which results in a strong DA signal.
-This creates a strong association between the hedonic representation of food and the last executed action (here for simplicity M activations were used as the output of both PUT and NAc: in the future we plan to use eligibility traces instead).
-The key point here is that once the S-S associations are formed in the Amg, conditioned stimuli such as the lever can trigger the activation of the Amg's hedonic representation of the related food and, via these, influence action selection via NAc.
+This is evident from the fact that after a few successful trials the amg{fA} neuron's activation not only show a peak when the food A is delivered but are also pre-activated by the presence of the lever: this reveals that a Pavlovian association is being acquired between the conditioned stimulus (lever) and the unconditioned stimulus (food).
+The pre-activation of the amg{fA} neuron due to the perception of the conditioned stimulus is responsible for the early DA release da which anticipates the future delivery of reward: this mimics an important well-known phenomenon observed in real animals (Schultz, 2002).
+The last important learning process takes place in the amg-NAc pathway.
+The rat's consumption of food A activates both the Amg's hedonic representation of it (amg{fA}) and, via the VTA/SNpc, which results in a strong DA signal.
+This creates a strong association between the hedonic representation of food and the last executed action.
+The key point here is that once the S-S associations are formed in the Amg, conditioned stimuli such as the lever can trigger the activation of the Amg's hedonic representation of the related food and, via these, influence PUT's action selection via NAc.
 This is shown by the fact that, after some training, NAc starts to be activated and to vote for the correct actions (nac{lev}) .
-The importance of the formation of this Stimuli-Amg-NAc-PM pathway resides in the fact that it constitutes the fundamental bridge between the the pavlovian processes happening in the amygdala and the instrumental processes happening in the pathway involving basal ganglia (cortex-dorsal striatumputamen-thalamus-frontal cortex).
+The importance of the formation of this Stimuli-Amg-NAc-PM pathway resides in the fact that it constitutes the fundamental bridge between the the Pavlovian processes happening in the amygdala and the instrumental processes happening in the basal ganglia pathway (cortexdorsal striatum-putamen-thalamus-frontal cortex).
 We argue that this pathway plays a central role in the flexibility demonstrated by real organisms.
 In particular, it is through this pathway that instant motivational manipulations that characterize Pavlovian conditioning are able to affect instrumentally learned behaviors, as in the devaluation experiments now illustrated.